trangqlds/github-actions-course/README.md

 # Actions: wrap up commands that we use repeatedly in actions
 actions marketkplace to use 3rd party custom actions, select one with badget verified by GitHub https://github.com/marketplace?type=actions

+- to run independence in a directory, 2 ways:
+ - name: Install Dependencies
+              run: |
+                cd 04-using-actions/react-app
+                npm ci

+  OR